 Homelessness statistics in Australia

-30,660 Victorians were reported as experiencing homelessness, which accounts for 25 per cent of Australia’s homeless population.
+In Victoria, 30,660 people were reported as experiencing homelessness, which accounts for 25% of Australia’s total homeless population.

-The total number of people sleeping rough accounts for just six per cent of the homeless population.
-The remaining 94 per cent comprises a range of distinct groups including,
+It is important to note that while people sleeping rough are often considered the ‘face’ of homelessness, in fact, the total number of people sleeping rough accounts for just six per cent of the homeless population.
+The remaining 94% comprises a range of distinct groups including:

 There are more people identifying as male than female among people without a home.
-Around 20 per cent are from Aboriginal and Torres Strait Islander backgrounds and 15 per cent were born overseas and arrived in Australia in the last five years.
+Approximately 20% from Aboriginal and Torres Strait Islander backgrounds, approximately 23% of people experiencing homelessness were aged 12-24; and 16% aged 55 and over.

 The causes of homelessness